thecoshman/pir-8/ISA.md

 ## Special Purpose Registers

-There are some special purpose registers that you cannot directly read/write from, these are used by the CPU for it's internal state.
+There are some special purpose registers that you cannot directly read/write from, these are used by the CPU for its internal state.
 There are three 16 bit registers for holding significant memory addresses and a single 8 bit register.

 Name            | Short | Bits | Description
 ----------------|-------|------|------------